LOENS2/pterodactyl_exporter/README.md

 # Pterodactyl Exporter

-### Please use the Discussion for Support Question rather than the Issues.
+### Please use the Discussion for Support rather than the Issues.

 A python script that exports performance metrics from Pterodactyl Panel 1.x via the Client API, converts the data to the correct format and provides a prometheus target.